chonho/incubator-singa/rnn2.md

       data_.Reshape(vector<int>{windowsize_, 4});	//Reshape data
     }

-Next, this layer parses the last window_size number of word records from RnnlmDataLayer and store them as data.
-Then for each input word, this layer retrieves its corresponding class, and then stores the starting word index of this class, ending word index of this class, word index and class index respectively.
+Next, this layer parses the last "window_size" number of word records from RnnlmDataLayer and stores them as data.
+Then, it retrieves the corresponding class for each input word.
+It stores the starting word index of this class, ending word index of this class, word index and class index respectively.

     void RnnlmClassparserLayer::ParseRecords(){
         float *data_dptr = data_.mutable_cpu_data();